-- 1. Measurement and payment for all fiber-optic cable shall be paid for at the contract unit price per linear foot for the pay item 12 SM Fiber (For ITS). - 2.
-Fiber-optic cable length is calculated from plan dimensions as the linear, one-way length of new and existing conduits and slack in handholes.
+- 1. Measurement for all fiber-optic cable shall be per linear foot for the items 12 SM Dielectric Fiber Optic Cable and 48 SM Armored Fiber Optic Cable. - 2.
+Fiber-optic cable length is calculated from plan dimensions as the linear length of new and existing conduits, including slack coils.
 No allowance has been added to this quantity.